Books

 Mohamed 2.0

-The Finnish-Swedish publishing house has published, in English, a great book for any start-up entrepreneur or business angel as an educational resource.
 For the rest of us Mohamed 2.0 works as quality entertainment, drama that even Hollywood would never have come up with.
 Muxlim’s story might have been a glorious failure, but David J. Cord’s book is, even in its idealising, simply brilliant.

 Tommi Aitio, Muxlim’s Glorious Failure, Kauppalehti